Postal worker takes damages action against An Post over ‘tiger’ kidnapping

 Arising out of the incident, Ms Byrne has sued An Post and Paul Hannon, from Swords, the then postmaster of Balbriggan sub-post office.
 Photograph: iStock

-A postal worker whose family were subject of an attempted ‘tiger’ kidnapping has brought a High Court damages action against An Post and the postmaster of the branch where she worked.
+A postal worker whose family was the subject of an attempted “tiger” kidnapping has brought a High Court damages action against An Post and the postmaster of the branch where she worked.

 Ms Byrne, believing her husband’s life was in danger, was ordered by the raiders to go to the post office and fill bags given by them to her with money.
 The robbery failed after Ms Byrne’s husband managed to escape.